marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

 ## Context

-Tenancy has been made a first class citizen of all Marain services, however this by itself is not enough to make the system truly multitenanted.
+Tenancy has always been a first class citizen of all Marain services, however this by itself is not enough to make the system truly multitenanted.
 In order to do this, we need to determine how tenants should be created, managed and used within the Marain "world".

 We would like the option of deploying Marain as either a managed service, hosted by us and licenced to users as a PaaS offering, or for clients to deploy private instances into their own cloud subscriptions.
 We also want to give clients of the managed services the option for data to be stored in their own storage accounts or databases, but still have us run the compute aspects of the platform on their behalf.
+This also extends to those clients who are using Marain to implement their own multi-tenanted services: these clients should also be able to isolate their own clients' storage.

 In addition, we need to be able to differentiate between a Marain service being available for a client to use directly and one being used as a dependency of a service they are using.
 For example, the Workflow service makes use of the Operations service.
 As a result, clients that are licenced to use the Workflow service will be using the Operations service indirectly, despite the fact that they may not be licenced to use it directly.